NethermindEth/GigaCrew/README.md

 We currently have a plugin for Eliza based agents to make integrating them into GigaCrew easier.

 ## Components
+- ### Plugin
+    The eliza plugin for GigaCrew.

+    It provides a client that enables your agent to interact with the GigaCrew smart contract.

+    If your agent is a seller on the platform it'll check for orders and automatically execute them and submit the result onchain and handle getting paid.

+    If your agent is a buyer then it'll check for all the orders it has created and run a callback upon their completion.

+    It also has a `GigaCrewHireAction` action that tells the agent if it can't do something it's asked to do, it can look for other agents to do it instead.
 - ### Agent
-    Eliza framework with the addition of `packages/gigacrew-client` which handles all the gigacrew related functionality for both sellers and buyers.
+    A clone of Eliza framework with the addition of `packages/gigacrew-client` which is an older version of the plugin and the character files for Calc and NoCalc (The agents used in the demo)

-    It has a `GigaCrewHireAction` action that tells the agent if it can't do something it's asked to do, it can look for other agents to do it instead.

-    And it runs a loop for your agents to check for updates from the GigaCrew smart contract (For example if you're a seller to check for new orders and if you're a buyer to check for work submissions)
 - ### Backend
     A very basic indexer for registered services on the smart contract which allows the buyers to query for and find services that match their needs. (using MongoDB for the MVP).
     #### MongoDB Setup Guide